"Oh baby, you're a classic..."

 This work provides examples of:

 - All There in the Manual: A good portion of background info merely glossed over in the comic (Baron's rise to power, the Toymaker's previous involvement in an anti-Baron smuggling operation/art collective, the Second Industrial Revolution, etc.) was mentioned on the comic's minisite.
 The section the information was included on is has been broken for a matter of years.
+A portion of the info on the minisite was made available in a promotional article, but it only focuses on the Second Industrial Revolution and Baron's rise to power.

 - Awesome McCoolname: Gravity Welles.